The Ministry of Health is working with third-party vendors to integrate their solutions with the National Contact Tracing Solution.

 The Ministry has provided the contact tracing API documentation to its vendor partners.
-Work is now underway to confirm vendors’ ability to achieve technical integration with the contact tracing APIs through test cases.
+The vendors are now in the process of completing development and compliance testing of their solutions through the contact tracing APIs.
 No real personal data will be used during this process.
-The Ministry anticipates this work will be complete by the end of December 2020.
+The Ministry anticipates this work will be complete by the end of March 2021.

-In parallel the Ministry has been engaging with the Office of the Privacy Commissioner and other relevant agencies as required to ensure that all personal information is managed appropriately and is shared with the Ministry for contact tracing only with the consent of users.
-The Ministry expects this work will be completed by early 2021.
+In parallel, the Ministry has been engaging with the Office of the Privacy Commissioner and other agencies to ensure that all personal information is managed appropriately, and is shared with the Ministry for contact tracing only with the consent of users.
+This engagement has supported the completion of a Privacy Impact Assessment.

 Third-party integration with the Ministry’s contact tracing APIs will: